OpenPanzerProject/OpenPanzerBoards/README.md

 `https://openpanzerproject.github.io/OpenPanzerBoards/package_openpanzer_index.json`

+Close the Settings dialog, go to Tools->Board->Boards Manager and search the list for Open Panzer.

 ## Manually Install Open Panzer Board
 If for some reason you need to install a board package manually, see the instructions and files available in the [master branch](https://github.com/OpenPanzerProject/OpenPanzerBoards/tree/master).